Top Rankings

 For the 2025 school year, there is 1 public school serving 99 students in Monarca Academy School District.

-ÎÛÎÛÂþ» Schools in Monarca Academy School District have a diversity score of 0.20, which is less than the Indiana public school average of 0.56.
+ÎÛÎÛÂþ» School in Monarca Academy School District have an average math proficiency score of 10% (versus the Indiana public school average of 39%).

 Minority enrollment is 98% of the student body (majority Hispanic), which is more than the Indiana public school average of 37% (majority Hispanic and Black).